ezra451/sample-ai-policy/README.md

 ### 3. General Usage Guidelines for AI Tools

-- Employees may use AI tools for educational and research purposes.
-Employees are expected to understand how these services collect and use any Data provided to the service, subject to the limitations stated below.

-- All assoicates and teams are approved to use AI Services for experimental and testing purposes, provided that you do not use any  Data which should reasonably be considered classified as sensitive or proprietary in nature as input without a clear, written privacy statement or, where appropriate, signed agreement.
+- All assoicates and teams are approved to use AI Services for educational, research, experimental, and testing purposes, provided that no Data which could reasonably be considered sensitive or proprietary in nature is used as input without security controls and a clear, written privacy statement or, where appropriate, signed agreement.

+- Employees are expected to understand how these services collect and use any Data provided to the service and to take appropriate measures to identify, evaluate, and mitigate risks.
+- Employees should implement and use AI Services as intended.
+Emplyees are expected to monitor and guard against miuse or inappropriate use, vulnerabilities, and emerging risks, and to take appropriate actions to address these.
+Employees are expected to document and report identified risk and vulnerabilities and their respective mitigations.

-- To use any third-party generative services with sensitive, confidential or proorpietary data, the vendor must be approved for use accordance with our third-party approval process including IT and Information Security review.
+- To use any third-party generative services with sensitive, confidential or proorpietary data, the vendor must be approved for use accordance with our vendor process including IT and Information Security review.

 --- If you work on large language models (LLMs) as part of your job, do not test any third-party generative AI service to assess how it handles certain types of inputs/requests or how its behavior differs from other LLMs.

 --- Do not provide any feedback to any third-party service provider without receiving specific authorization from the company's legal and corporate architecture.

 - Employees should not use AI Services in ways which undermine or present harm to individuals, the business, partners, or customers, or which enable criminal misuse, or pose substantial risks to safety and security.

 ### 4. ChatGPT, Midjourney, Anthropic's Web Service, and Other Third-Party Generative AI Services Restrictions